VictorS-67/pybvh/README.md

 The main point of this library is a Bvh class, which contains all the necesseray information found in a bvh file.
 Through the use of this object, it is easy to read and write a bvh file, but also to convert it to a Pandas Dataframe, and conversely to transform a Dataframe into a bvh object.

-See the tutorials folder for example of use.
+See the jupyter file 'tutorial' for example of use.

 ### Curent functionality
 - Bvh class